Ask Questions Before Hiring a Patent Attorney

 - Can You Provide References?

 Many of the law firm’s websites you visit will advertise services in intellectual property issues.
 This, however, does not mean that each of these companies has actual experience when it comes to intellectual property practice, or that they have ever successfully prosecuted cases before the relevant patent and trademark office.

-You want a firm with patent attorneys who have considerable experience in dealing with patent filings.
+You want a firm with patent attorneys who know how to patent a concept similar to yours and turn it into priceless intellectual property.
+And have considerable experience in dealing with patent filings.
 Find out whether the firm is licensed before the relevant patent body, and whether they have a good standing with the body.
 Next, inquire how many patent applications, on average, they file per year.